openMSL/sl-2-0-traffic-participant-model-repository-template/README.md

 ## State-of-the-Art

-This section is a state-of-the-art collection for the sensor model sub-library.
+This section is a state-of-the-art collection for the traffic participant model sub-library.
 When you clone this template to implement your own model, delete this entire section from the readme.

 ### Traffic Participant Model Validation and Verification